Cobertos/tld-data/README.md

 # tld-data

-Accurate data on TLDs with a focus on registration restrictions.
+Accurate data on TLDs with a focus on which ones can actually be registered.
 Data pulled weekly

 Browse the data at [tld-data.com](https://tld-data.com)!